 Mistake #1: Staying in Only 1 Place While Visiting Yellowstone

 Yellowstone National Park is a massive park with a ton to do and see.
 The biggest mistake visitors make is staying in only one place for the duration of their trip.
-Since the park is so huge with only 1 lane roads throughout the park, it is best to break your stay up into different locations to get the best of the park without spending the entire day driving to your destination.
+Since the park is so huge with only 1 lane park roads throughout the park, it is best to break your stay up into different locations to get the best of the park without spending a full day driving to your destination.

 Below I provide a breakdown of the different accommodation options within the park and outside the park’s borders.
 Hands down the best place to stay for convenience to the most sites is Canyon Village.
-From here you can easily visit the Grand Canyon of the Yellowstone, Tower Falls, Roosevelt area, Yellowstone Lake as well as Lamar Valley and Mammoth Hot Springs.
+From here you can easily visit the Grand Canyon of the Yellowstone, Tower Falls, Roosevelt area, Yellowstone Lake as well as both Lamar Valley and Hayden Valley and Mammoth Hot Springs.

 Mistake #2: Trying To Do Too Much In Your Visit